obscur-ity/Malicious-Document-Analysis/readme.md

 PDFs can contain simply just a phishing link inside to something as complex as range of scripts that will be ran when opened.

 [This guide](./PDF/PDF.md) will run you through some simple ways to extract malicious IOCs from PDF documents.

-The samples from the guide are available [here](https://github.com/obscur-ity/Document-Samples)

 ## Office Docs